June 3, 2020

 With the understanding of what each type of metric portrays, we can make informed choices on what’s most relevant to track for our context.
 Adding a randomised set of metrics will result in more confusion rather than visibility and actionability.

-Knowing the most common roadblocks in improving speed will make your team more effective at thinking strategically about performance.
-While establishing a working performance system might be challenging, the benefits of better speed and user experience are well worth the effort.
+Knowing the most common roadblocks in improving speed will make your team more effective at thinking strategically about site speed.
+While establishing a working speed system might be challenging, the benefits of better speed and user experience are well worth the effort.